Earth's crust: Formation and evolution

 Earth formed approximately 4.6 billion years ago from a disk of dust and gas orbiting the newly formed Sun.
 It formed via accretion, where planetesimals and other smaller rocky bodies collided and stuck, gradually growing into a planet.
 This process generated an enormous amount of heat, which caused early Earth to melt completely.
 As planetary accretion slowed, Earth began to cool, forming its first crust, called a primary or primordial crust.
 This crust was likely repeatedly destroyed by large impacts, then reformed from the magma ocean left by the impact.
 None of Earth's primary crust has survived to today; all was destroyed by erosion, impacts, and plate tectonics over the past several billion years.

-Since then, Earth has been forming secondary and tertiary crust, which correspond to oceanic and continental crust respectively.
+Since then, Earth has been forming a secondary and tertiary crust, which correspond to oceanic and continental crust, respectively.
 Secondary crust forms at mid-ocean spreading centers, where partial-melting of the underlying mantle yields basaltic magmas and new ocean crust forms.
 This "ridge push" is one of the driving forces of plate tectonics, and it is constantly creating new ocean crust.
 Consequently, old crust must be destroyed, so opposite a spreading center, there is usually a subduction zone: a trench where an ocean plate is sinking back into the mantle.
-This constant process of creating new ocean crust and destroying old ocean crust means that the oldest ocean crust on Earth today is only about 200 million years old.
+This constant process of creating a new ocean crust and destroying the old ocean crust means that the oldest ocean crust on Earth today is only about 200 million years old.